Deidre Brown: Awards

 Brown has been widely recognised for her impactful and significant contributions to the art history world.
-In 2004 Brown's book Tai Tokerau Whakairo Rākau: Northland Māori Wood Carving won the NZSA E.H.
+In 2004, Brown's book Tai Tokerau Whakairo Rākau: Northland Māori Wood Carving won the NZSA E.H.
 McCormick Best First Book Award for Non-Fiction at the Montana New Zealand Book Awards.
-Art in Oceania: A new history received the 2013 Art Book Prize (Banister Fletcher Award) from the Authors’ Club.
+Art in Oceania: A new history received the 2013 Art Book Prize (Banister Fletcher Award) from the Authors' Club.
 Māori architecture: from fale to wharenui and beyond won the Art, Architecture and Design category in the 2009 Ngā Kupu Ora Māori Book Awards and was a finalist in the Illustrated Non-Fiction Category at the 2010 New Zealand Post Book Awards.
-Brown's dedication and passion for her studies has been acknowledged by numerous awards.
 In 2021, Brown was made a Fellow of the Royal Society Te Apārangi.
+Brown was both the first Māori woman and the first academic to be awarded the NZIA Gold Medal, which she was awarded in 2023.